fhayvy/voxel/README.md

 **A next-generation NFT smart contract for the Stacks blockchain, engineered for the cosmic digital frontier.**

-StellarForge is a premium ERC-721 equivalent NFT implementation that brings advanced functionality and cosmic-themed branding to the Stacks ecosystem.
+Voxel is a premium ERC-721 equivalent NFT implementation that brings advanced functionality and cosmic-themed branding to the Stacks ecosystem.
 Forge unique stellar assets, trade in the cosmic marketplace, and navigate the digital cosmos with unprecedented control and flexibility.

 ## ✨ Features